If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Cortez eyes fill with fury.
 “What, I told you not to look at those!
 Look at you, you are nothing more than a monster now!”

 “What are you going to do about it?”
 Genova laughs.
 “This was what the cult was seeking and your father too.
 It appears the cult had not achieved it either or else they would not be looking for his work.
-Down here though, I been waiting for them.
+Down here though, I was waiting for them.
 Waiting for them so I can be the first to eliminate any rivals I may have.”
 Genova extends his hand towards Cortez pointing a clawed finger at him.
 “I owe it to you, my friend.”

 “You were always a jerk, but I never imagined you would do something like this!
 You murderer!”
 Cortez yells clutching his fist.